About Our Presenters

 Patrick Dawson, Derry NH Police Department was born and raised in New Hampshire.
 He attended Plymouth State University for both undergraduate and graduate degrees.
 He has worked for a variety of agencies, ranging from a sheriff’s department to municipalities and from a department with only four sworn officers to over sixty officers.
 The focus of his Master’s degree was to research and attempt to better understand stress in law enforcement and preventative measures.
 He is currently a Patrol Sergeant with opportunities to focus on advanced drug and alcohol impairment, crime scene processing, interview and interrogations, accident reconstruction, and crises negotiations.

-John C Gramuglia is the former Chief of Mental Health for the Vermont Department of Corrections and the former President of the Vermont NASW.
-Currently, he is an adjunct professor in the University of Southern California’s Virtual Academic Center and has a private practice in Plymouth, NH.
+John C Gramuglia, MBA, LICSW, MLADC is the former Chief of Mental Health for the Vermont Department of Corrections and the former President of the Vermont NASW.
+Currently, he is an adjunct professor at the University of Nevada, Reno and has a private practice in Plymouth, NH.
 Mr. Gramuglia has been a trainer for the Addiction Technology Transfer Center of Brown University since 2009, specializing in clinical supervision and delivering addiction treatment.
 Mr. Gramuglia has a 25 year plus history of working with both adults and adolescents.

 Chelsey Helmke, LICSW, is a licensed independent clinical social worker serving children and families through a private play therapy practice on the seacoast.
 She graduated from Wheelock College with her BSW in 2014 and completed her MSW through the University of New England in 2015.
 Chelsey worked in community mental health in Maine until she launched her private practice.
 She is trained in play therapy, attachment based techniques, and trauma focused cognitive behavioral therapy.
 Chelsey is a proud member of the NASW and serves as co-chair of the Children’s Issues Committee for NH NASW.